ansermino/crowdfund-starter/README.md

 ### Truffle
 - You can use `truffle console` to interact with deployed contracts for testing (eg: `ContractA.at('<address>').funtion1(<params>)`)
-- You will need to deploy the Dashboard so that it is aware of the factory:
+- You will need to deploy the Dashboard so that it is aware of the Factory:
 ```
 module.exports = function(deployer) {
   deployer.deploy(Factory).then(() => {